jonbnewman/mobx-store-provider/README.md

   }
   ```

-- `createStore(storeIdentifier: any = null): any`
+- `createStore(StoreFactory: Function): any`

   React Hook which you can use to instantiate new mobx-state-tree instances inside of components.

-  It takes a `Function` as its input, you should instantiate and return your mobx-state-tree instance within that function.
+  It takes a factory `Function` as its input, you should instantiate and return a mobx-state-tree instance within that function.

   ```javascript
   import { createStore, useProvider } from "mobx-store-provider";